Left - inside Beasejour Duffau-Lagarrosse. Right - Josephine Duffau Lagarrosse presents a barrel sample of 2022 vintage - April 2023

 2005 93+p

 Tasted twice - last time in April 2012.
 Consistent notes.
-Full-bodied, fine aromas of perfectly ripe berries, rock-solid structure, big depth and length on the palate.
+Full-bodied, delicate aromas of perfectly ripe berries, rock-solid structure, and big depth and length on the palate.
 Splendid effort.

 2000 94p

 Tasted in April 2003.
 Aromatic dark berries, splendidly composed, fine length, and remarkable balance.
-It was a very stylish wine of the traditional school, and this wine can keep for many years.
+It was a stylish wine of the traditional winemaking school that can be kept for many years.

 1990 93-100p?

 This vintage is the birth year of the present owner, Josephine Duffau-Lagarrosse.
 The bottle of this wine tasted in December 2016 was disappointing if you take its fame into context.
-I'd it a few times earlier, and it was much better with breathtaking complexity, richness, length, and finish.
-The first time I tasted it, I rated it 100p.
+I've tasted it a few times earlier, and it was much better, with breathtaking complexity, richness, length, and finish.
+The first time I tasted it, I gave it 100p.
 Delicate complexity but not striking concentration and richness.
 My bottle was closed on the tasting day or a bit faulty.
-I've one bottle left in my cellar and will keep it for a vertical tasting in the near future.
-Hope it'll show its true colors then!!
+I've got one bottle left in my cellar and will keep it for a vertical tasting in the near future.
+I hope it'll show its true colors then!!

 1918 96p

 Tasted in November 2018.
-A rich nose of black fruit, intense, thick on the palate, long, still fresh.
+Chateau bottling.
+An intensely rich nose of black fruit, thick on the palate, long, and still fresh.
 Excellent balance and complexity.
-Smooth fruity finish.
+Smooth, fruity finish.
 Vibrant and full of life.
+100-year-old meditation wine.
 This was fabulous stuff!
-Chateau bottling.